 Track Your German Student Visa Application

 The good thing about applying for a German student visa in India is that you can track your application at any time.
-Usually, the website of VfS in India has a separate page where you can seek information about the processing stage of your application.
-To have access on this page you need your Reference number and your Last name.
+Usually, the website of VFS in India has a separate page where you can seek information about the processing stage of your application.
+To have access to this page you need your Reference number and your Last name.

 The processing time of your application may vary between 15 to 60 calendar days depending on the embassy’s workload and the need for a scrutinize checking.
 Commonly it takes about 10 working days after the submission or after the interview.